Scholar-in-Residence

 About the scholar:

-Hassan has worked within the intersection of communities, artistic risk and culture as practitioner both within local and grassroots organizations as well as with major public institutions.
-In 2017 Hassan was awarded an Aziz Foundation scholarship to develop ideas, trial projects and complete an MA in Anthropology and Community Development (Goldsmiths, University of London) around inclusion/exclusion within the cultural sector and ways of connecting with faith communities.
+Vawda has worked within the intersection of communities, artistic risk and culture as practitioner both within local and grassroots organizations as well as with major public institutions.
+In 2017, he was awarded an Aziz Foundation scholarship to develop ideas, trial projects and complete an MA in Anthropology and Community Development (Goldsmiths, University of London) around inclusion/exclusion within the cultural sector and ways of connecting with faith communities.
+He serves as an Arts & Humanities Research Council (AHRC) Doctoral Researcher at Tate and Goldsmiths, and as an Officer on the Mayor of London’s Commission for Diversity in the Public Realm.

 READ MORE